New Year, Helping Hands!

 Handmade Christmas Tree Cards

 Children love making holiday cards and their friends and family love receiving the personalized cards as well.
 A 7-year-old girl and I simply cut triangles from white paper to make a tree shape on holiday colored card stock paper for her Christmas cards.
-You Will Need: Patterned Holiday Card Stock Paper Solid Color Card Stock […]
+I may make a small profit when visitors purchase items using the […]

 Could Dough